-Project Cavendish is the development name for a new 6 storey commercial building and adjoining food and beverage pod (The Kiosk) constructed in Sheffield City Centre.
+No.1 Charter Square is a new 6 storey commercial building and adjoining food and beverage pod constructed in Sheffield City Centre.
 The finished building was created to a detailed brief from HSBC, who moved into the offices in June 2019.
-The main block (D) building provides circa 15,000 sq m of office floor space over four levels including a central atrium, two levels of retail/plant accommodation, screened rooftop plant area, basement car park, service area and associated works.
+The main block (D) building provides 15,000 sq m of office floor space over four levels including a central atrium, two levels of retail/plant accommodation, a screened rooftop plant area, basement car park, service area and associated works.

-In accordance with the NPPF, local authorities should prevent both new and existing developments from contributing to, or being put at risk of, unacceptable risk of flooding and water pollution.
-The site’s Flood Risk Management Policy listed a number of requirements for the new development to reduce the extent and impact of flooding, by significantly limiting surface water run-off and requiring the use of Sustainable Drainage.
+In accordance with the National Planning Policy Framework, local authorities should prevent both new and existing developments from contributing to, or creating unacceptable risk of flooding and water pollution.
+The site’s Flood Risk Management Policy listed a number of requirements for the new development to reduce the extent and impact of flooding and to restrict the surface water run-off using Sustainable Drainage.

 The allowable rate of run-off / discharge to public sewers was to be a reduction of 30% on the existing rate from a 1 in 1 year rainfall event.
-This was estimated as 110 l/s for 1.191 ha [9.196x10-3 l/s.m2].
-Also as part of the preplanning process an application was made to evaluate the office areas under the LEED scheme (rather than BREEAM) to meet HSBC’s requirements.
+This was estimated as 110 l/s for 1.191 ha.
+Also as part of the pre-planning process, an application was made to evaluate the office areas under the LEED scheme (rather than BREEAM) to meet HSBC’s specification requirements.

-- 3,500m2 of the storm water storage system with a paved and ballast surface and 4 restrictor chambers installed for the main roof Level 60 (red shaded area) to enable the building services plant to be securely fixed and provide un-hindered maintenance access.
+- 3,500m² of storm water storage system with a paved and ballasted surface and 4 restrictor chambers installed for the main roof Level 60 (red shaded area) to enable the building services plant to be securely fixed and provide un-hindered maintenance access.

 - 270m² of ABG blue roof system with 2 restrictor chambers installed for the L50 terrace (purple shaded area)